 Additional work after creating the test data

-If you want to really make sure that your transformations convert dates correctly you will have to apply an extra step.
-As it stands now, the column birth_date
+correctly you will have to apply an extra step.
+As it stands now, the column

 consists of Python date

-objects.
-To convert them to strings of the desired format, you can use the strftime
+the desired format, you can use the strftime

 method.

-df["birth_date"] = df["birth_date"].apply(lambda d: d.strftime("%Y-%m-%d"))
+1df["birth_date"] = df["birth_date"].apply(lambda d: d.strftime("%Y-%m-%d"))